Daily Aspirin; This Simple Solution Saves Pregnant Women’s Lives

 The USPSTF and ACOG recommend the use of low-dose aspirin for women at risk of developing preeclampsia.
 Any pregnant woman with one or more of the above risk factors may benefit from this low-cost, low-risk intervention to reduce their pregnancy hypertension risk.

 The studies also show aspirin use in pregnancy is safe with a low risk to mom and baby.
-A USPSTF did not show aspirin increased the risk for bleeding complications such as placental abruption, postpartum hemorrhage, or fetal intracranial bleeding.
+A USPSTF meta-analysis did not show aspirin increased the risk for bleeding complications such as placental abruption, postpartum hemorrhage, or fetal intracranial bleeding.

-The underlying cause of is unknown, but we know it is a complex multisystem inflammatory syndrome.
+The underlying cause of preeclampsia is unknown, but we know it is a complex multisystem inflammatory syndrome.
 Low-dose aspirin has anti-inflammatory, antiangiogenesis, and antiplatelet properties.
 These unique features may account for the beneficial effects on placenta development and placenta perfusion.

 An aspirin a day keeps preeclampsia away